Blonde, Brunette, Redhead

 - Captain Amelia and Delbert Doppler's daughters from Treasure Planet.

 - Mirage, Violet (or Edna Mode if you're only counting adult women) and Elastigirl/Helen from The Incredibles.
-Note that if you exclude the criterion of a uniform gender, the Parr kids - Dash, Violet and Jack-Jack - also follow this pattern.
+If you exclude the criterion of a uniform gender, the Parr kids - Dash, Violet and Jack-Jack - also follow this pattern.

 - Ms. Forcible, Coraline and Ms. Spink count, although Coraline is more of a bluenette.

 - Also, the Other Ms. Forcible, the Other Mother, and the Other Ms. Spink.